 When your conditioner bar becomes too small to use, use a small dessert tin or make a tinfoil boat to hold the small pieces.
 Add a small amount of water to a pot and bring it to a boil.
 Place your tin boat with the conditioner bar pieces into the pot - make sure the water level is low enough that no water boils into the boat!
 Once your bars are melted, put it into the fridge to cool and pop your new conditioner bar out for use once fully hardened!

 2. Stack & Mush

-Or you can try tacking your old bar onto a new one!
+Last but not least, you can try tacking your old bar onto a new one!
 Let your wet bars dry stacked on top of each other to re-adhere.
 The moisture will help bond them together and extend the life of your bars.
 Be gentle with the stack as you use it and eventually you will find that the old bar will mush and melt into the new bar.